Mental Health Facilities Dixon, IL

 Rosecrance Crisis Residential - 36.0 miles from Dixon, IL

 Rosecrance Crisis Residential is one of mental health facilities in Rockford, Illinois, located at 605 Mulberry Street, 61101 zip code.
-Rosecrance Crisis Residential provides residential treatment, outpatient treatment and telemedicine/telehealth.
-Rosecrance Crisis Residential provides individual psychotherapy, behavior modification and psychotropic medication to young adults, adults and seniors 65 or older.
+Rosecrance Crisis Residential provides telemedicine/telehealth, outpatient treatment and residential treatment.
+Rosecrance Crisis Residential provides cognitive behavioral therapy, group therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Rosecrance Crisis Residential also supports people with serious mental illness.
-Additional services provided at Rosecrance Crisis Residential include suicide prevention services, legal advocacy and illness management and recovery.
+Additional services provided at Rosecrance Crisis Residential include legal advocacy, family psychoeducation and case management.

 Learn More